FDA inspection released by union exposes potential food safety issues at L.A. airport

-LOS ANGELES A U.S. government inspection of food service facilities at Los Angeles International Airport found dirty employee bathrooms and food preparation issues, according to documents made public on Wednesday by a union representing airline food workers.
+LOS ANGELES, June 10 A U.S. government inspection of food service facilities at Los Angeles International Airport found dirty employee bathrooms and food preparation issues, according to documents made public on Wednesday by a union representing airline food workers.

 The report from a Food and Drug Administration inspection conducted in January was released by Unite Here as part of a campaign by the union seeking higher wages and better working conditions for food service workers at one of the world's busiest airports.